robertmartin8/ReasonableDeviations/_notes/aswath_valuation.md

 - **Intrinsic valuation**  values an asset as the present value (PV) of expected cashflows. **Discounted Cash Flow** (DCF) valuation is one of the main techniques used, and requires the cash flows, a discount rate and a life span.
 Intrinsic valuation needs a long time horizon to be profitable.
 - **Relative valuation** looks at similar assets (using multiples like P/B, EV/EBITDA) and controls for differences.
 This assumes that the market prices assets correctly on average.
-- Option pricing in the context of valuation can be used when assets have option-like characteristics, e.g a contingent payoff.
+- Option pricing in the context of valuation can be used when assets have option-like characteristics, e.g. a contingent payoff.

 ## Intrinsic Valuation